Thursday the 12th: Broadcast

 The series was originally set to broadcast as two feature-length episodes, but due to local elections taking place on the day the first episode was due to be broadcast, 4 May 2000, the series was pulled from the schedules at the last minute, on the grounds that it may be in breach of rules on political bias.
-Although it was later rescheduled for broadcast in the winter of 2000/2001, the series was once again pushed back, and was set to premiere in June 2001, although due to the foot-and-mouth outbreak of 2001, the general election due to take place in May was put back to 7 June, and the series was subsequently pulled from the schedules once more, with no further attempts to re-schedule it.
+Although it was later rescheduled for broadcast in the winter of 2000/2001, the series was once again pushed back, and was set to premiere in June 2001, although due to the foot-and-mouth outbreak of 2001, the general election due to take place in May was put back to 7 June, and the series was subsequently pulled from the schedules once more, with no further attempts to reschedule it.
 The series was shown as part of a season showcasing Paula Milne's work at the BFI in London on 14 September 2012.

 For international broadcast and release on DVD, the series was re-edited into four episodes, each focusing on the story of a single character.
 In the United States, the series premiered on Bravo on 4 June 2003.
 The series was also broadcast in Australia on UKTV.
 The series was released on Region 1 DVD on 25 September 2007.